hail-is/hail/python/hail/docs/annotationdb.rst

 VEP annotations
 ===============

 VEP annotations are included in this database under the root :code:`va.vep`.
-To add VEP annotations, the :code:`annotate_variants_db()` method runs Hail's :code:`vep()` method on your VDS.
+To add VEP annotations, the :py:meth:`~.VariantDataset.annotate_variants_db` method runs Hail's :py:meth:`~.VariantDataset.vep` method on your VDS.
 This means that your cluster must be properly initialized as described in the
 *Running VEP* section in this_ discussion post.

 .. warning::